slsa-framework/slsa-github-generator/README.md

 ## Build Your Own Builder

-If you want to build your own builder, use the [BYOB framework](BYOB.md).
-The framework lets you create your own SLSA3 builder on GitHub.
-For example, you can wrap an existing GitHub Action into a SLSA3 builder.
-For verification, your users can use the [slsa-verifier](#verification-of-provenance).
+Use the [BYOB framework](BYOB.md) to create your own SLSA3 builder on GitHub.
+If you have an existing GitHub Action, you can use the BYOB framework to wrap it into a SLSA3 builder.
+This will harden the build process to meet Build Level 3 expectations and produce Build Level 3 provenance.
+To verify the provenance, your users can use the [slsa-verifier](#verification-of-provenance).

 ## Project Roadmap